amd/aocl-compression/README.md

 Generating Documentation
 ------------------------
 - To generate documentation, specify the `-DBUILD_DOC=ON` option while building.
-- Documents will be generated in HTML format in the folder __docs/html__ as doxygen output &  __docs/sphinx/html__ as sphinx output.
-Open the index.html file from respective folders in any browser to view the documentation.
+- Documents will be generated in HTML format in the folder __docs/sphinx/html__ .
+Open index.html file from the folder in any browser to view the documentation.
 - The following packages are expected before running CMake with `-DBUILD_DOC=ON` option:
    1. Doxygen.
    2. Python packages: